majorhaji/backend-api-project/README.md

 Your second task is to make accessing both sets of data around your project easier.
 You should make 3 `index.js` files: one in `db/data`, and one in each of your data folders (test & development).

 The job of `index.js` in each the data folders is to export out all the data from that folder, currently stored in separate files.
 This is so that, when you need access to the data elsewhere, you can write one convenient require statement - to the index file, rather than having to require each file individually.
+Think of it like a index of a book - a place to refer to!
 Make sure the index file exports an object with values of the data from that folder with the keys:

 - `topicData`
 - `articleData`
 - `userData`
 - `commentData`

 The job of the `db/data/index.js` file will be to export out of the db folder _only the data relevant to the current environment_.
 Specifically this file should allow your seed file to access only a specific set of data depending on the environment it's in: test, development or production.
-To do this is will have to require in all the data and should make use of `process.env` in your `index.js` file to achieve only exporting the right data out.
+To do this it will have to require in all the data and should make use of `process.env` in your `index.js` file to achieve only exporting the right data out.

 **HINT: make sure the keys you export match up with the keys required into the seed file**